-Before going to the UPSC Syllabus 2020, candidates must have a look at the exam pattern of the UPSC CSE (Civil Service Examination) exam.
+Before going to the check UPSC Syllabus 2023, candidates should well-understand the exam pattern of the UPSC CSE (Civil Service Examination) exam.

 |Paper||Subjects||Marks||No. of Question||Duration|